 In order to design a home theater that fits your lifestyle, you have to define the project requirements up front.
 This is not only defining your viewing habits, but also your space and family constraints.

 A key take-away is modest equipment, properly set, up will blow the doors off of expensive equipment that’s just tossed together.
-Attention paid to calibration, room lighting and acoustics, speaker positioning, matching room size to speakers, clean reliable power, and good wiring practices will likewise pay off handsomely.
+Attention paid to room lighting & acoustics, speaker positioning, matching speakers to room size, clean reliable AC power, good wiring practices, and calibration will likewise pay off handsomely.

 I’ve been involved in audio since the mono vacuum tube days, and into home theater before it was even called home theater.
 My first A/V foray was to run broadcast TV audio through an isolation transformer into my stereo.
 (It sounded awful: full of hum, NTSC video noise, and quite bandwidth limited.)

-As time went on, A/V quality improved and I followed along: Stereo sound on video tape and then VHS-Hi-Fi, stereo MTS broadcasts, etc. I had a large 19 composite video monitor and a nice stereo, pretty stylin’ for the day.
-I even bought a very expensive VHS copy of Star Wars when they came off rental only.
+As time went on, A/V quality improved and I followed along: Stereo sound on video tape, and then VHS-Hi-Fi, stereo MTS broadcasts, etc. I had a large 19″ video monitor and a nice stereo, pretty stylin’ for the day.
+I even bought a very expensive VHS copy of Star Wars when they came off “rental only” status.
 This was the late 70s to early 80s, IIRC.